tox-dev/tox/docs/user_guide.rst

     commands = pytest tests {posargs}

-The configuration is split to two type of configuration: core settings are hosted under the ``tox`` section and per run environment settings hosted under ``testenv:<env_name>``.
+The configuration is split into two type of configuration: core settings are hosted under the ``tox`` section and per run environment settings hosted under ``testenv:<env_name>``.
 Under the core section we define that this project has two run environments named ``format`` and ``py310`` respectively (we use the ``envlist`` configuration key to do so).